OUTDATED.

 What does all this mean?

 Simply put, the technological chasm between smartphones and standalone cameras is growing thin.
-Some phones have begun to use separate processor chips for their camera module as well.
-With trends such as these, we’re bound to see more cost-effective options pop up in no time - giving more people access to nigh professional-level equipment.
+In addition, some phones have also begun to use separate processor chips for their camera module.
+With trends such as these, we’re bound to see more cost-effective options pop up in no time - giving more people access to pseudo-professional-level equipment.

 Photographer value - more than just snapping phone pics